asynkron/protoactor-website/hugo/content/docs/remote.md

     .WithRemoteKind("echo", Props.FromProducer(() => new EchoActor()));
 ```

-link to remote-spawn.md for more info
+You can read more about remote spawning [here](https://proto.actor/docs/remote-spawn/).

 ### Configure gRPC Compression

-describe how to configure grpc compression for optimized bandwith
+Proto.Remote allows bidirectional streaming between client and server using the gRPC framework.
+To optimize our bandwidth, we can configure gRPC compression.
+In order to do this, we need to call the static method `WithChannelOptions` and pass to it `GrpcChannelOptions` with created `GzipCompressionProvider` and select the compression level.

-describe that this is optional and might not always have the desired outcome, it depends on workload and message size
+Compression is optional and might not always have the desired outcome.
+The bandwidth also depends on the workload and on the message size.

 ```csharp
 var remoteConfig =